xl33zy/tasks/out/production/tasks/README.md

 How solved - through recursion and comparing each element of array with the minimum.
 Problem 2 - You are given a number “n” and an array of “n” elements, write the function that returns average of them.
-How solved -
+How solved - through recursion and finding sum of all elements and dividing to the count of them.
-Problem 3 -
+Problem 3 -  You are given a number “n”, write the function for checking whether“n” is prime.
 How solved -
 Problem 4 -
 How solved -